g0aty/SickoMenu/README.md

-# 👺 SickoMenu v3.7
+# 👺 SickoMenu v3.7.2
-A powerful utility for Among Us that aims to enhance the game experience!
+A powerful utility for Among Us that aims to improve the game experience!

 Join our very own Discord server for support, bug reports, and sneak peeks!
 ### Vanity invite: https://discord.gg/sickos